MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/global-parameters-how-to-guide.md

 ## `--debug` global parameter

-If the additional details from the `--verbose` parameter aren't enough and you wish to view the *whole* debug log, you can use the `--debug` global parameter.
-For this step in the tutorial, we will reuse the very first example and add the `--debug` global parameter:
+If the additional details from the `--verbose` parameter aren't enough and you wish to view the entire log, you can use the `--debug` global parameter.
+Provide output generated with `--debug` when submitting a bug report.

 ```azurecli-interactive
 az group create --name myrResourceGroup --location eastus --debug